CleanroomMC/cleanroom-website/docs/groovy-script/mods/mwc/crafting_station.md

     mods.mwc.crafting_station.removeModificationAttachmentByOutput(IIngredient)
     ```

-- Removes all recipes that match the given output `ingredient` and are in the category Normal attachment:
+- Removes all recipes that match the given output `ingredient` and are in the category Normal Attachment:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeNormalAttachmentByOutput(IIngredient)